brendansparrow/tao/src/index.md

 Other people are sharper;<br />
 I alone am dull.<br />
 Other people have a purpose;<br />
-I alone don't know.<br />
+I alone don&rsquo;t know.<br />
 I drift like a wave on the ocean,<br />
 I blow as aimless as the wind.<br />
 I am different from ordinary people.<br />
-I drink from the Great Mother's breasts.
+I drink from the Great Mother&rsquo;s breasts.

 ### 21 <a id="section-21"></a>
 The Master keeps her mind<br />